The Playbook on Tech Nonprofit Marketing

 Leverage Partnerships

-You’ve got all you need to know (and more) about leveraging partnerships in Chapter 14: Sustainability: Partnerships and Revenue, so we’ll keep this short.
+You’ve got all you need to know (and more) about leveraging partnerships in The Playbook on Sustainability: Partnerships and Revenue, so we’ll keep this short.
 For marketing, call on your ecosystem partners to help spread the word about announcements and initiatives.
 Make it as easy as possible for them to share by writing email and social copy, sharing graphics, and if possible, creating a simple communications kit.
 Offer to promote any of their upcoming announcements in return.

 Design Tools